An operational characterization of the notion of probability by algorithmic randomness and its applications

-On the other hand, the observer $A$ is a \emph{defender} of Thesis~\ref{thesis}.
+In contrast, the observer $A$ is a \emph{defender} of Thesis~\ref{thesis}.
 Therefore, the observer $A$ tries to inhibit the observer $B$ from breaking Thesis~\ref{thesis}.
 For that purpose, the observer $A$ never generates the next outcome $a_{n+1}$ before the observer $B$ decides whether this $a_{n+1}$ should be appended to the tail of $b_1 b_2 b_3 \dots b_k$.
 This is because if for each $n$ the observer $B$ knows the outcome $a_{n+1}$ before the decision for $a_{n+1}$ to be appended or to be ignored, then the observer $B$ can easily generate an infinite subsequence $\beta$ of $\alpha$ which does not satisfy Thesis~\ref{thesis}.
-Thus, due to this careful behavior of the observer $A$, the observer $B$ has to make the decision of the choice of the next outcome $a_{n+1}$, based only on the prefix $a_1 a_2 a_3 \dots a_n$ of $\alpha$, without knowing the outcome $a_{n+1}$.
-Then, according to Thesis~\ref{thesis}, $\beta$ has to be an ensemble for $P$, as well as $\alpha$.
+Thus, due to this careful behavior of the observer $A$, the observer $B$ \emph{must} make the decision of adoption of the next outcome $a_{n+1}$, based \emph{only} on the prefix $a_1 a_2 a_3 \dots a_n$ of $\alpha$, without knowing the outcome $a_{n+1}$.
+Then, according to Thesis~\ref{thesis}, this $\beta$ has to be an ensemble for $P$, as well as $\alpha$ is.
 However, is this true?